danielnilsson9/bbs-fw/PROTOCOL.md

 60 02 56 | 60 02 56 | Set parameter?
 Value 0x0256
 61 CF    | 61 CF    | Set parameter?
 Value 0xCF
 64 1C    | 64 1C    | Set parameter?
 Value 0x1C
+63 0A    | 63 0A    | This is throttle value, see below, no clue why 0x0A is sent at initialization.

 ## Command